 An estimated 8 million children around the world are reported missing each year.
 According to the latest U.S. Department of Justice research, an estimated 800,000 of those children will go missing in the United States.

-National Missing Children’s Day was proclaimed by then-President Ronald Reagan on May 25, 1983, four years to the day after six-year old Etan Patz disappeared from a New York City street on the way to school.
+National Missing Children’s Day was proclaimed by then-President Ronald Reagan on May 25, 1983, exactly four years after six-year-old Etan Patz disappeared from a New York City street on the way to school.

-But perhaps most important are the NCMEC’s tools for keeping children safe in the first place, including its NetSmartz workshop, which teaches online safety for kids ages five through 17, and Take 25, which encourages parents to routinely take 25 minutes to speak to their children about safety.
+But perhaps most important are the NCMEC’s tools for keeping children safe in the first place.
+These include its NetSmartz workshop, which teaches online safety for kids ages five through 17, and Take 25, which encourages parents to routinely take 25 minutes to speak to their children about safety.